Large Deviations Optimal Scheduling of Closed Queueing Networks: Analysis of Scaled MaxWeight Policies: Proof of Theorem

-\yka{We need a roadmap here for the different subsections and how they relate to each other.} In this section, we prove the exponent optimality of SMW policies and derive explicitly the optimal exponent and most likely sample paths leading to demand drop.
-In Section \ref{subsec:FSP_FL}, we follow the standard approach and characterize the system behavior in the fluid scale through fluid sample paths and fluid limits.
-In Section \ref{subsec:lyap_functions} we define a novel family of Lyapunov functions.
-In Section \ref{subsec:sufficient_condition_opt} we follow the approach in \cite{venkataramanan2013queue} and show that if the Lyapunov function is scale-invariant and sub-additive, a policy that performs steepest descent on this Lyapunov function is exponent optimal.
-In Section \ref{subsec:smw_exponent_subset} we prove that SMW policies perform steepest descent on the policy-dependent Lyapunov functions and are hence exponent optimal.
-We also explicitly characterize the optimal exponent, the most likely sample paths leading to demand dropping, and the critical subsets.
+In this section, we prove that any SMW policy is exponent optimal given its resting state, and derive explicitly the throughput-loss exponent achieved, and the most likely sample paths leading to throughput loss.
+In Section \ref{subsec:FSP_FL}, we follow the standard approach for large deviations analyses and characterize the system behavior in the fluid scale through fluid sample paths and fluid limits.
+In Section \ref{subsec:lyap_functions} we take a novel approach to define a family of Lyapunov functions parameterized by the desired state, since we do not know the ideal state for the system.
+In Section \ref{subsec:sufficient_condition_opt} we follow \cite{venkataramanan2013queue} and show that if the Lyapunov function (centered at the starting state) is scale-invariant and sub-additive, a policy that performs steepest descent on this Lyapunov function is exponent optimal.
+In Section \ref{subsec:smw_exponent_subset} we prove that each SMW policy performs steepest descent on the Lyapunov function centered at its resting state and is hence exponent optimal given its resting state.
+We also explicitly characterize the optimal exponent, the most likely sample paths leading to throughput loss, and the critical subsets (i.e., the subsets that are most likely to be depleted of jobs).
+Finally, we deduce Theorem~\ref{thm:main_tight}.